TUTO: Woven stool

 And ...
 TA-DA!!! 🎊

-Note: we recommend using it as a footrest, child stool or end of sofa, if you want to use it as an adult stool, don't hesitate to secure it well in terms of number of staples đŸ€
+Note: we recommend using it as a footrest, children's stool or sofa stool.
+If you wish to use it as an adult stool, don't hesitate to secure it with the right number of staples đŸ€